YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 While creating an environment for multiple processes accessing the same version of YottaDB, bear in mind the following important points:

-* A YottaDB version has an associated gtmsecshr (located by $ydb_dist).
-If multiple processes are accessing the same YottaDB version, each process must use the same combination of $ydb_tmp and $ydb_log.
+* A YottaDB version has an associated gtmsecshr (located by $gtm_dist).
+If multiple processes are accessing the same YottaDB version, each process must use the same combination of $gtm_tmp and $gtm_log.

-* In conformance with the Filesystem Hierarchy Standard, YottaDB recommends /var/log/yottadb/$ydb_rel as the value for $ydb_log.
+* In conformance with the Filesystem Hierarchy Standard, YottaDB recommends /var/log/yottadb/$ydb_rel as the value for $gtm_log.
 Note that $ydb_rel can be in the form of the current YottaDB release and platform information.

-* YottaDB recommends setting $ydb_tmp to a temporary directory /tmp (AIX, GNU/Linux).
-The ydb_env_set script sets $ydb_tmp to /tmp/yottadb/$ydb_rel.
+* YottaDB recommends setting $gtm_tmp to a temporary directory /tmp (AIX, GNU/Linux).
+The ydb_env_set script sets $gtm_tmp to /tmp/yottadb/$ydb_rel.

-* If you do not set $ydb_log, YottaDB creates log files in a directory in /tmp (AIX, GNU/Linux).
+* If you do not set $gtm_log, YottaDB creates log files in a directory in /tmp (AIX, GNU/Linux).
 However, this is not recommended because it makes YottaDB log files vulnerable to the retention policy of a temporary directory.

-Always set the same value of $ydb_tmp for all processes using the same YottaDB version.
-Having different $ydb_tmp for multiple processes accessing the same YottaDB version may prevent processes from being able to communicate with gtmsecshr and cause performance issues.
+Always set the same value of $gtm_tmp for all processes using the same YottaDB version.
+Having different $gtm_tmp for multiple processes accessing the same YottaDB version may prevent processes from being able to communicate with gtmsecshr and cause performance issues.

 -------------------------------------------------------------------
  Configuring and operating YottaDB with Unicode™ support (optional)